dkomando/esp_neomatrix_web_text/README.md

 ## Project Hardware
 - [ESP8266 - ESP-01 WiFi Module](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#tbs=vw:l,mr:1,price:1,ppr_max:10&tbm=shop&q=esp-01+wi-fi)
 - [NeoMatrix x2](https://www.adafruit.com/products/1487)
 - Homemade board to hold the ESP8266 & connect the NeoMatrix

+## Project Software / Arduino Libraries Used
+- Adafruit_GFX
+- Adafruit_NeoPixel
+- Adafruit_NeoMatrix
+- ESP8266httpUpdate

 ## Getting Started
 - Download the [Spectrum Colorpicker](https://github.com/bgrins/spectrum) from github and on a server you can access the files.
-Alternativly you can try to link directly to GitHub.
+Alternatively you can try to link directly to GitHub which the files are currently setup for.
 - Download this repo & open in the Arduino IDE
 - Download the required Adafruit libraries from inside the Arduino IDE (You may need to visit Adafruit.com for a how-to guide)
 - Define Your WiFi Connection Information:

 ```c++